Cameron University: Campus life

 Most courses are offered during weekdays and evenings.
 Cameron uses television, the internet, and a statewide fiber-optics network to deliver classes around the world.
 Students may participate in independent study, cooperative education, pre-professional studies, teacher certification, and the Army ROTC program.
 In addition, Cameron offers an honors program, early admission, advanced standing, and college-level examination programs.
 Some 58% of entering students require remedial work, as their median ACT scores are at the ninth percentile.

 A wide range of organizations and interest groups are located on campus, including departmental, minority, professional, political, and religious organizations, and various honorary and recognition societies.
 Students can also become involved in student government, choral groups, a jazz ensemble, theater, or Greek life.

 Athletics

-Cameron's athletic teams, known as the Aggies, are a member of Division II of the National Collegiate Athletics Association (NCAA), primarily competing in the Lone Star Conference.
+Cameron's athletic teams, known as the Aggies, are a member of Division II of the National Collegiate Athletic Association (NCAA), primarily competing in the Lone Star Conference.
 Sports offered are men's and women's basketball, baseball, volleyball, softball, spirit team, men's and women's golf, men's and women's tennis, men's and women's cross country, men's and women's track and field.